brti-dev/next.js-starter/README.md

-This is a starter for a Next.js app bootstrapped with TypeScript.
-It includes CSS for a responsive app, light and dark themes based on `prefers-color-scheme` media query, a design system with tested common UI components, and helper React hooks.
+This is a starter for a Next.js app bootstrapped with TypeScript and test suites.
+It's packaged with helper libraries, React hooks, and [Matterial UI](https://matterial.brti.dev), a design system with tested and accessible UI components, responsive page design, and automated light and dark themes based on `prefers-color-scheme` media query.

 ## Getting Started